ianderrington/genai/docs/Understanding/deploying/index.md

 2. [Servable model](#servable-model) to appropriately service customer and environmental requirements.
 3. [Compute needed](#compute-needs) to enable service
 4. [Budget available](#budget-available) the compute
-5. [Compute back end](#compute-back-end) service or framework that will work with the budget
+5. [Compute back end](#compute-back-end) service and framework that will work with the budget you have
 7. [Front End](./front_end) that provides the appropriate visualization

 Keep in mind the needs will change as the understanding of all of the answers above shifts.
 Still, it is important to get _something_ that you can iterate from, particularly if your solution involves some form of a [data flywheel](https://brightdata.com/blog/brightdata-in-practice/using-data-flywheel-to-scale-your-business).